 Kissing Gourami (Kisser Fish): Profile and Information

-The name “Kissing gourami” was coined from what looks like fishes kissing; nonetheless, scientists are still not sure how to describe this behavior.
+The name “Kissing gourami” was coined from what looks like fish kissing; however, scientists are still unsure how to describe this behavior.

-Even though it is a territorial behavior between two males, is it believed to be a harmless challenge.
+Even though it is a territorial behavior between two males, it is considered a harmless challenge.

-This speculation is backed by the fact that aging seems to reduce the need to challenge one another.
+This speculation is backed by the fact that aging reduces the need to challenge one another.
 This also diminishes the desire for mating territories.

 Profile